solowiejmaciej/SmartKnob/README.md

 # SmartKnob
 ##### ESP32 IoT device with MQTT
 ## Features:
-- Temperature sensor
 - Rotary encoder
 - Push button
 - MQTT client
 - NTP client

 ## How it works:
-- Reads temperature from DS18B20 sensor and publishes it to MQTT broker every x seconds
 - Reads rotary encoder value and publishes it to MQTT broker every time it changes
 - Reads push button state and publishes it to MQTT broker every time it changes